zezhou/CarND-Vehicle-Detection/writeup.md

 [window_size2]: ./output_images/window_size2.png
 ![alt text][window_size2]

-I use 5 diffrent size of sliding windows in the final pipeline function.
+Finally, I use 5 diffrent size of sliding windows in the  pipeline function.

 The last but not the least, you can cut the sliding window region to accelarate the processing time.
 For example, I set `x_start_stop=[400, None]` and `y_start_stop=[400, 500]` in some cases in pipeline.